luluhoc/medusa-plugin-sendgrid-typescript/README.md

 - Send emails when an event related to orders, restock notifications, or users is triggered.
 - Use dynamic templates in SendGrid to build the emails to be sent.
 - Send emails with SendGrid for custom events.

+Extra features:

+- BCC to a specific email addresses when order is placed if you want to send yourself the order and for example TrustPilot
+- Typescript support

 ---